OctopusDeploy/blog/blog/2019-05/blue-green-red-black/index.md

 ![Deployment Strategies on Kubernetes](kubernetes-blue-green.png)

-Likewise the [Istio blog](https://istio.io/blog/2017/0.1-canary/) refers to blue/green and red/black as the same thing:
+Likewise, the [Istio blog](https://istio.io/blog/2017/0.1-canary/) refers to blue/green and red/black as the same thing:

 > this approach is only useful when we have a properly tested version that we want to deploy, i.e., more of a blue/green, a.k.a. red/black, kind of upgrade than a “dip your feet in the water” kind of canary deployment.

 ## Conclusion

-Over the years I have heard many different descriptions for the differences between blue/green and red/black.
-Some related to how the traffic was directed (DNS vs load balancer), some referenced solutions targeting physical servers vs containerized applications, some distinguished between a hard cut over of all traffic vs session draining.
-However I have  never seen these distinctions used with any consistency, and indeed when you dig into how terms like blue/green and red/black are used by the tools that implement them, often they are used interchangeably or explicitly called out as being interchangeable.
+Over the years, I have heard many different descriptions for the differences between blue/green and red/black.
+Some related to how the traffic was directed (DNS vs load balancer), some referenced solutions targeting physical servers vs containerized applications, some distinguished between a hard cutover of all traffic vs session draining.
+However, I have never seen these distinctions used with any consistency, and indeed when you dig into how terms like blue/green and red/black are used by the tools that implement them, often they are used interchangeably or explicitly called out as being interchangeable.

 It is safe to say that you can not reliably determine a specific technical aspect of a deployment strategy simply because it has been referred to as implementing either the blue/green or red/black strategy.
-At a high level (and explicitly called out in product documentation for tools like Spinnaker, Kubernetes and Istio), both these terms refer to the same thing, and any technical difference between the two will likely be meaningful only within a particular team or company.
+At a high level (and explicitly called out in product documentation for tools like Spinnaker, Kubernetes, and Istio), both these terms refer to the same thing, and any technical difference between the two will likely be meaningful only within a particular team or company.